-Should additional demand for open space, and in particular sporting fields, arise from the growing population, there are a number of options available to Council including increasing the efficiency of existing sporting fields, and purchase of new fields, through Section 94 developer contributions.
+Should additional demand for open space, and in particular sporting fields, arise from the growing population, there are a number of options available to the Councils including increasing the efficiency of existing sporting fields, and purchase of new fields, through Section 94 developer contributions.
 This also reflects Council's approach to planning in the Castle Hill North precinct, where Council recognises that this precinct is located within an existing urban area where there is limited importunity for the provision of new open space areas, and further analysis will be required to identify how to better utilise or add to existing spaces to meet additional demand.

-Section 94 developer contributions collected through the redevelopment of the area would provide funding for Council to embellish existing open space or purchase new open space for sports field should demand grow further.
-For example, a rate of \$20,000 per dwelling in the precinct will raise \$184 million in contributions, part of which could be spent on purchasing, embellishing and upgrading open space.
+Section 94 developer contributions collected through the redevelopment of the area would provide funding for the councils to embellish existing open space or purchase new open space for sports field should demand grow further.
+For example, a rate of \$20,000 per dwelling in the precinct would raise \$63.2 million in contributions in The Hills Council area, part of which could be spent on purchasing, embellishing and upgrading open space.